Table of Contents

 You could motivate this in a few ways:

-• Out of a general love for generating functions (like mine)
+• Out of a general love for generating functions (like my own)

 • Or, by analogy to the Rate Equation , which involved powers of a species tuple as well, perhaps hoping to derive the Rate from the Master (we’ll try this in a bit)